-The post-harvest process of removing extraneous plant matter from the cannabis flower that may also be referred to as manicuring.
+The post-harvest process of removing extraneous plant matter from the cannabis flower.
+Trimming may also be referred to as manicuring.

-Trimmed leaves that are close to the buds, otherwise known as sugar leaves, may be coated with trichomes and are a viable source of material for concentrates and other purposes if processed correctly.
-These leaves may have a lower THC content by mass, but physical and chemical extraction techniques can harness the active resin into edibles, extracts, or concentrates.
+Trimmed leaves that are close to the buds, otherwise known as sugar leaves, may be coated with trichomes and are a viable source of material for concentrates and other purposes, if processed correctly.
+These leaves may have a lower THC content by mass, but physical and chemical extraction techniques can harness the active resin from the sugar trim into edibles, extracts, or concentrates.

-Types of Trimming
+Types of trimming

 Wet trimming is faster and easier because the sugar leaves stick straight out.
 If handlers wait to trim until the buds are dry, these leaves curl in on the bud and are harder to access.
 However, a drawback to wet trimming is a reduction in flavor, as the cannabis cures faster and has a higher chlorophyll content, lending it a grassy taste.

 Dry trimming, on the other hand, decreases the potential for the grassy flavor as the flowers dry out uniformly for a slow cure.
 The decrease in chlorophyll is attributed to a decline in the plant's metabolic processes, which includes chlorophyll and starch production, during the drying period.
 The downside for dry trimming is the care required to carefully remove unsightly leaves and stems from dry buds without breaking them and dislodging any resin-loaded trichomes.
 Both techniques run the risk of mold formation, but the risk is greater for the dry method, as humidity must be closely monitored.